Ting0718/MineDelivery/docs/final.md

 Suppose a2 arrives to h3 now and state 3 is our new state.
 According to state 1, (a1 arrives to h1 and a2 arrives to h3) is our next state and it is the next targeting state.
 However, since the a1 arrives h1 earlier than a2 arrives h3, there won't be next targeting state and our reward is seperated in the reward of state 2 + reward of state 3.
 It is pretty hard to just use one cumulative q_table to do cumulative rewards.
 What's more, if we are using one cumulative q_table, the action space is also hard to define.
 For example, when we are at a state and we require our q_table to give us a best policy, they will be possible that only a1 requires an action or both of them requires to give actions.
 It is also easy to make a mistake to get an action for our one cumulative q_table. <br>

-In this way, instead just implementation with one cumulative q_table, we then change to uses multiple q_tables which each of them is corresponding to one agent and it should also work very prefect.
-Because considers when we choosing the best policy for the agent 1
+In this way, instead just implementation with one cumulative q_table, we then change to use multiple q_tables which each of them is corresponding to one agent and it should also work very prefect.
+Because when we choose the best policy for the agent 1's q_table and agent 2's q_table.
+The cumulative rewards of these two agents will also be the best solution. <br>
 When each time one agent finishes its current state, we will give its new action based on its corresponding q_table.
 The pseudo code is under here <br>
 <p align="center">
     <img src="pesudo-code-multi-agent.png" width="500" height="200">